okfn/opendatahandbook-old/source/glossary.rst

     sensitivity.
 Open government data is a subset of :term:`Public Sector Information`, which is broader in scope.
 See http://opengovernmentdata.org for details.

+  Tab-seperated values
+    Tab-seperated values (TSV) are a very common form of text file format for sharing tabular data.
+The format is extremely simple and highly :term:`machine-readable`.